-STEP 2 - PREASSEMBLE THE KIT
+STEP 2 - PREASSEMBLE THE RIDE-RITE KIT

 Select one air helper spring from your kit and an upper bracket.
 Align the studs on the air spring with the holes on the upper bracket making sure the air inlet hole can be seen through the slot in the upper bracket see Figure "A".
 Use the 3/8"-16 flange lock nuts to secure the upper bracket to the air spring.
 Install the air fitting as shown in Figure "A".
 Tighten the air fitting securely to engage the orange thread sealant.
 Point the elbow fitting in the direction of the inflation valve location.
-Position the lower bracket as shown in Figure "A" & "C" and fasten the lower bracket to the air helper spring using a 3/8"-16 flange bolt (finger tight).
-The lip on the lower bracket will face towards the tire see Figure "A" & "B".
+Refer to Step 6 for inflation valve installation.
+Position the lower bracket as shown in Figure "A" & "B" (Note: Lower bracket attachment to the air spring depends upon axle type and the side of the vehicle as shown in Figure "A" & "B").
+Fasten the lower bracket to the air helper spring using a 3/8"-16 x 3/4" hex bolt.